Winslow captures 2nd straight B North softball title

 Hermon starter Katie Fowler was replaced in the circle by Reed, who uncorked a pair of wild pitches that produced the first run.
 One out later, Michaud executed a well-placed bunt to deliver Nichols with the second run.

 “Coach [Larsen] called the bunt.
-I don’t usually bunt but I’ll do whatever helps the team out,” Nadeau said.
+I don’t usually bunt but I’ll do whatever helps the team out,” Michaud said.

 Fowler, a freshman, turned in an impressive performance.
 She allowed just three hits and two earned runs in five-plus innings with seven strikeouts and one walk.

-Note: Correction: A previous version of this story misidentified Emma Michaud on second reference.
-It has been corrected.